Dates : 9th to the 19th June 2014. This event is now Sold Out.It is still possible to take a place on the short waiting list.

 Description: The road up through the Gorges de la Nesque, south of Bedoin, is a real treat to open this stage.
 Some rolling climbing beyond Sault keeps us busy until we meet the 'Little Ventoux', as the Lure mountain is known locally.
 More rolling 'hills' with quiet roads take us to the door of the Verdon.

 Stats: 206km (4300m of climbing)

-Main climbs: Main Climbs : Iloire, St Barnabé, Buis, Trebuchet, Pimipnier, Vence
+Main climbs: Main Climbs : Pas de l'Abuc, St Barnabé, Buis, Trebuchet, Pimipnier, Vence

-Description: The "Corniche Sublime" route we take through the Gorges du Verdon is one of the most spectacular roads one can take a bicycle!
-After this mind-blowing section comes a tough ascent up to the St Barnabé.
-A short gentler section follows before the super-steep Col du Buis (another new climb).
-Which just leaves the stunning Roquestron/Coursegoules loop leading us to the easy bump up over the Col de Vence and a LONG downhill all the way (believe me!) to the finish line.
+Description: The extraordinary Route des Corniches opens this stage before we plunge through the Gorges du Verdon.
+After Castellane comes a tough ascent up to the St Barnabé.
+A short gentler section follows before the Col du Buis (another new climb in 2013).
+Which just leaves the stunning Roquestron/Coursegoules loop leading us to the easy bump up over the Col de Vence and a LONG downhill all the way to the finish line.